|

 - a domestic contract;

-- s.30 (spousal support) or 31 (child support) of the Family Law Act, regardless of any domestic contracts or other agreement purporting to waive or release such support obligation.
+- s.30 (spousal support) or 31 (child support) of the Family Law Act, regardless of any domestic contracts or other agreement purporting to waive or release such support obligation,

-• any co-resident of three months or more if:
+- any co-resident of three months or more if:

-- "the extent of the social and familial aspects of the relationship between the two persons is consistent with cohabitation", AND
+- "the extent of the social and familial aspects of the relationship between the two persons is consistent with cohabitation", and

 - "the extent of the financial support provided by one person to the other or the degree of financial interdependence between the two persons is consistent with cohabitation."
+When determining whether two persons are spouses - "sexual factors" are not to be investigated or considered [General Reg s.1(2)].

-Essentially then, a spousal relationship is formed by either marriage, self-declaration, family law duty to support - OR the less certain concept of 'spousal co-habitation'.
+Essentially then, a spousal relationship is formed by either marriage, self-declaration, family law duty to support - or the less certain concept of 'spousal co-habitation'.
 "Co-habitation" is plainly distinct from 'co-residence' - the latter of which simply means sharing the same dwelling unit.
 "Co-habitation" primarily connotes elements of social, familial and financial interdependence.
-This is the aspect of the definition that has been much criticized and litigated (see again Appendix 4 in the welfare program: "The Concept of Spousal Dependency").
+This is the aspect of the definition that has been much criticized and litigated (see again Appendix 3 in the welfare program: "The Concept of Spousal Dependency").

 (d) Legal Responsibilities of Spouses